President: Beverly Wachtel

 • Israel and World Affairs

-Additionally, our Sisterhood and Mens Club are also active in giving back as well, participating with HERJC Cares to make a huge difference!
+Additionally, our Sisterhood and Men's Club are active in giving back, participating with HERJC CARES to make a huge difference!
 The Sisterhood Walk for Israel, has raised money for the victims of terrorism in Israel and to support JTS.
 Additional money has been raised to support our congregation’s twinning project with Netzach Yisroel, a Masorti congregation in Ashkelon, Israel.

 The newly formed Israel Action Committee’s objective is to create a climate through the synagogue that leads to advocacy for Israel via a program of education and awareness.
 This committee is not oriented to raising funds, but rather to encourage members to “get involved”.
 We will run a series of Israel related programs ranging from political activism to cultural initiatives to social projects.
 We will also provide information on various programs that support Israel projects and the US-Israel relationship.

-Hakol, which means “the voice” in Hebrew, is published five times a year from September through June.
-Hakol is one of variety of communication tools used at HERJC to keep our congregants informed.
+HAKOL which means “the voice” in Hebrew, is published five times a year from September through June.
+HAKOL is one of variety of communication tools used at HERJC to keep our congregants informed.
 The editors strive to educate our community about what’s happening at the synagogue as well as within the worldwide Jewish community.
 We try to cover all aspects of HERJC life and often run photo essays of our events.
-Hakol features a handy calendar that highlights all synagogue activities.
+HAKOL features a handy calendar that highlights all of our upcoming synagogue activities.

-All donations made to HERJC from $18 and up are published in Hakol.
+All donations made to HERJC from $18 and up are published in HAKOL.
 If you would like to make a donation for publication, please access the donation page on this website or call the main office at 516-599-2634.